Mesothelioma Symptoms

 Pleural Mesothelioma Symptoms

-Malignant pleural mesothelioma forms in the pleura, which is the thin lining that protects the lungs.
+Malignant pleural mesothelioma develops in the pleura, the thin lining that protects the lungs.

-The most common symptom of pleural mesothelioma is pleural effusion, which is fluid buildup in the lung lining.
-More than 80% of cases start with this symptom, according to a report in Pathology International.
+The most common sign of pleural mesothelioma is pleural effusion, which is fluid buildup in the lung lining.
+This can make it more difficult to breathe.
+More than 80% of patients experience pleural effusion, according to a report in Pathology International.

 • Difficulty swallowing